JonDum/polymer-loader/README.md

           bar-chart.styl
 ```

-Where each component consists of the 3 parts of a webcomponent.
+Where each component consists of the 3 parts of a web component.
 Your `Polymer('foo', {})` registration would go in the .js file, css would go in your css (or stylus/less/whathaveyou) file and your `<polymer-element name='...'>` goes in the .html file.

 Now you will need to add a `preLoaders` entry to your `module` section in your `webpack.config.js`